dengqingqing/filemanager/FileExplorerTabActivity/readme.txt

-git is version control soft ware.
+git is distributed version control soft ware.

 git is a free software.